reasonml/reason/src/README.md

 Interested in contributing to Reason?
 The core of it is a parser + a printer, plus other miscellaneous utilities we expose.

 **Note** that contributing to a parser or printer is, in general, not that trivial; we'd be as glad seeing you contribute to the Reason ecosystem than Reason core!
-That being said, there's a [very good section](https://realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html) in Real World Ocaml on parser and printer, if you do want to check out the codebase.
+That being said, there's a [very good section](https://realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html) in Real World OCaml on parser and printer, if you do want to check out the codebase.
 We're currently actively iterating on the codebase, so ping us on our [Discord channel](discord.gg/reasonml)!

 ## Brief Description of Files

 Throughout the codebase, you might see mentions of "migrate-parsetree", `Ast_404`, etc. These refer to https://github.com/let-def/ocaml-migrate-parsetree.
 It's a library that allows you to convert between different versions of the OCaml AST.
 This way, the Reason repo can be written in OCaml 4.04's AST data structures, while being usable on OCaml 4.02's libraries (BuckleScript's on 4.02 too).

-Our lexer & parser use [Menhir](http://gallium.inria.fr/~fpottier/menhir/), the parser generator.
+Our lexer & parser use [Menhir](http://gallium.inria.fr/~fpottier/menhir/), a library that helps us with parsing (it's a "parser generator").
 Again, more info [here](https://realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html)

 ### Core Files